nickJeong0218/Data-Science-For-Beginners/5-Data-Science-In-Cloud/19-Azure/README.md

 ws = Workspace.from_config()
 ```

 This returns an object of type `Workspace` that represents the workspace.
-The you need to create an `experiment` using the following code:
+Then you need to create an `experiment` using the following code:

 ```python
 from azureml.core import Experiment